Ksm125/Ksm125/README.md

-## 👋 Hello there !
+## 👋 Hello there!

-I'm Kassam HOUSSENY, a passionate software developer specializing in Ruby/Ruby on Rails, and React/React Native.
+I'm **Kassam HOUSSENY**, a passionate software developer specializing in Ruby/Ruby on Rails, and React/React Native.

 🚀 Founder of [AnTsena](www.antsena.com) -  a mobile marketplace app designed for **Madagascar**, empowering users to easily publish and discover products.
 Whether buying or selling, **AnTsena** makes connecting with others simple and accessible.